 IzPack: Thoughts on Using Environmental Variables in Silent Installation

 IzPack is pretty powerful installation tool.
 However, silent installation (or the call it Automated Installers) lacks some flexibility.
-One of the things, which I lack, is a possibility to provide environmental variables in silent installation configuration files (auto-install.xml).
-Here I will provide some tricks which would help making your installer "eat" silent installation configuration files with environmental variables.
+One of the things, which I lack, is a possibility to provide environmental variables in silent installation configuration files (auto-install.xml

 To start with,